VoidEngineCC/Heavenly-Hope-Host/README.md

 ### 3. **Add Your Game Redirector**

-Ensure that the **redirector** DLL file is located in your Fortnite season directory (typically `FortniteGame/Binaries/Win64`).
-The launcher will automatically handle the injection of this file during game startup.
+Ensure that the **redirector** DLL The launcher will automatically handle the injection of this file during game startup.

 ### 4. **Add Your Game Server**

-Similarly, ensure that the **gameserver** DLL file is also located in your Fortnite season directory.
-The launcher will automatically handle the injection of the game server DLL as well.
+Similarly, ensure that the **gameserver** DLL file The launcher will automatically handle the injection of the game server DLL as well.

 ### 5. **Launch and Have Fun!**